Lisburn–Antrim line: Current status

 In January 2015, the two passing loops on the line, at Crumlin and Ballinderry, were decommissioned and removed, leaving no more passing points on the line.

 On Monday 12 September 2016, the Democratic Unionist Party announced that they would propose a motion to re-open the line as part of an Airport Link.
 It could mean that services could resume on the line in the near future.
 It would likely mean that Knockmore would be replaced by the new Lisburn West station at the site of the old SERC building a little further down the line.

 On Sunday 10 November 2019, units 3002+3003 worked a radio test train over the NIR network, including the Lisburn to Antrim line with the stations Lisburn West, Ballinderry, Glenavy, Crumlin and Belfast International Airport being included.

 In late 2022, Translink showed timelined plans for the 'Lisburn Area Renewals'.
-The work is set to start in October 2022 and last until Spring of 2024.
+The work is set to start in October 2022 and last until spring of 2024.
 Maps from Translink showed an 'Antrim Branch' is to receive new bi-directional railway signalling.
 This development is to be combined with plans for a Lisburn West Station.

+On 1 March 2023, the Alliance Party announced that MLA David Honeyford had secured a commitment from Translink to undertake a feasibility study into reopening the Knockmore Line.

+On 19 June 2023, FundTheNINE posted on their Twitter detailing a meeting they had with Translink four days prior.
+FundTheNINE revealed that 'Translink hope to appoint a consultant to undertake the feasibility study within the next 6 months, with the feasibility study taking around 8 months to complete...the overall timeframe for reopening the Knockmore Line is around 4–6 years from the time of the meeting'.

+On 4 March 2025, Infrastructure Minister Liz Kimmins confirmed in the Northern Ireland Assembly that the feasibility study into reopening the Knockmore Line was nearing completion.
+The study, funded by the UK Department for Transport's Union Connectivity Fund, is examining the potential reopening of Ballinderry, Glenavy, and Crumlin stations, as well as appraising three possible locations for a new station at Belfast International Airport.